mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 {{"demo": "ActionBarComponent.js"}}

-## Popper paper
+## Paper content

-The popper paper is available on all picker components except `Static`.
+The paper content is available on all desktop picker components.
 It adds a flexible way to extend what is rendered in the picker paper.
 You can provide any custom component to this slot as long as it passes `children` down maintaining original picker behavior.
-In the example below we provide an example of implementing date range shortcuts using this slot.
+In the examples below we provide ways of implementing date range shortcuts using this slot.

+{{"demo": "PaperContentComponent.js"}}

-{{"demo": "PopperPaperComponent.js"}}
+{{"demo": "StaticPaperContentComponent.js"}}